 Should I Get Park Hopper Tickets?

-The Park Hopper option adds $60 to the cost of any ticket.
+The Park Hopper option adds $75 to the cost of any ticket.
 The Park Hopper Plus option adds $80 to the cost of any ticket.

-You’ll definitely want to consider if you really need the option to visit more than one park in a day before you shell out an extra $60 per ticket.
+You’ll definitely want to consider if you really need the option to visit more than one park in a day before you shell out an extra $75 per ticket.

 There is so much to see and do in each of the parks that there is rarely a reason you’ll need to visit more than one park in a day.

-Here’s the reason: a ticket to the water parks (there are two: Blizzard Beach and Typhoon Lagoon) will cost you $69 plus tax.
-For only $11 more, you can upgrade to the Park Hopper Plus option and get as many visit to the water parks as you have days on your park ticket.
+For the same price, you can upgrade to the Park Hopper Plus option and get parking hopping PLUS as many visits to the water parks (and more) as you have days on your park ticket.